riptano/cloud-external-driver-docs/docs/connectJavaDriver.md

         ```
     -   Copy the following code for your DataStax driver into the ConnectDatabase.java file.

-    The following example implements a `ConnectDatabase` class to connect to your Apollo database, runs a CQL query, and prints the output to the console.
+    The following example implements a `ConnectDatabase` class to connect to your Astra database, runs a CQL query, and prints the output to the console.

     Make the following changes:

-    -   Use the `withCloudSecureConnectBundle()` method to specify the path to the secure connect bundle for your Apollo database.
+    -   Use the `withCloudSecureConnectBundle()` method to specify the path to the secure connect bundle for your Astra database.
     -   Use the `withAuthCredentials()` method to specify the username and password for your database.
     -   Use the `withKeyspace()` method to specify the keyspace name for your database.